Lramseyer/vaporview/README.md

 - Added
   - Drag and drop from netlist view to add variables into the viewer
+  - Signal height can now be set to 2x, 4x, and 8x
+  - ASCII value format
 - API
   - Added (proposed) onDidDropInWaveformViewer event
+- Fixed
+  - Word wrap display glitch in values display casuing "->" indicator to word wrap

 See the [Changelog](https://github.com/Lramseyer/vaporview/blob/main/CHANGELOG.md) for more details